Lewisham’s Beloved Turkish Spot Hit With Jaw-Dropping £2.5 Million Fine Over Extractor Fan

-The £50,000 extractor was installed by brothers Ahmet and Sahin Gok after a neighbour complained about cooking smells and kitchen noise.
-Despite applying for planning permission, Lewisham Council refused their request — but the brothers kept the extractor to maintain peace and protect their restaurant’s reputation.
+The Gok brothers fitted the extractor following a neighbour’s complaints about cooking smells and kitchen noise.
+Though they applied for permission, Lewisham Council refused.
+Still, the brothers kept the fan to keep the peace and shield their restaurant’s hard-earned reputation.

-“We believed it was more important to keep the peace with our neighbours,” the brothers say.
-However, the council says they promised back in 2019 to remove the system once their planning appeal failed, but never did.
+“We believed it was more important to keep the peace with our neighbours,” the brothers said.
+Meanwhile, the council claims the duo promised back in 2019 to remove the system if their appeal failed — but they never did.

-The case escalated after the brothers missed a sudden court hearing – blaming their absence on caring for their ill father, who later passed away.
-In their absence, the court froze their business bank account and seized their passports.
+The case blew up when the brothers missed a sudden court hearing, citing care for their ill father who sadly passed away.
+In their absence, the court froze their business bank accounts and confiscated their passports.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.